Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Experiments

 \subsubsection{Datasets}

-We experimented with three real-world datasets: (1) Retailer is used by a large retailer for forecasting user demands and sales; (2) Favorita~\cite{favorita} is a public dataset used for retail forecasting; and (3) Yelp is based on the Yelp Dataset Challenge~\cite{yelpdataset} and used to predict ratings by a user for a business.
+We experimented with three real-world datasets: (1) Retailer~\cite{SOC:SIGMOD:16} is used by a large retailer for forecasting user demand and sales; (2) Favorita~\cite{favorita} is a public dataset used for retail forecasting; and (3) Yelp is based on the Yelp Dataset Challenge~\cite{yelpdataset} and used to predict ratings by a user for a business.
 The structure and size of these datasets is common in retail and advertising, where data is easily generated by sales transactions or click streams.
 The feature extraction query for each dataset is the natural join of the input relations.
+For each dataset, we consider a subset of the variables.
+Table~\ref{table:datasetstats} presents key characteristics for each dataset.
+It shows that the join result can be orders of magnitude larger than the input database.

-Retailer has a snowflake schema with one fact table {\sf Inventory}, which keeps track of the number of inventory units for products (sku) in a store (locn) at a given date, and four dimension tables that store information about the stores, products, weather conditions for each store on a given date, and demographics for the zip code of each store.
-In total, the dataset has 43 variables, of which eight are categorical and two are not used as features in our models.
-We design four fragments of our dataset with an increasing number of categorical features.
-The fragment \textsf{v$_1$} is a partition of the entire dataset that is specifically tailored to work within the limitations of R. It includes all categorical variables as features except for {\sf sku} and {\sf zip}.
-The fragment \textsf{v$_2$} computes the same model as \textsf{v$_1$} but over all rows in the data ($5\times$ larger than \textsf{v$_1$}).
-The fragment \textsf{v$_3$} extends \textsf{v$_2$} with \textsf{zip}, and fragments \textsf{v$_1$} to \textsf{v$_3$} have no functional dependency.
-Finally, the fragment \textsf{v$_4$} has all variables but \textsf{zip} and the functional dependency {\sf sku}$\to$\{{\sf category, subcategory, categoryCluster}\}.
+Retailer has a star schema with one fact table {\sf Inventory}, which keeps track of the number of inventory units for products (sku) in a store (locn) at a given date, and three dimension tables: (1) \textsf{Location} keeps additional information for each store, including its size in sqft and distances to three competitors; (2) \textsf{Items} provides identifiers for the item category, subcategory, category cluster, as well as the price for each {\sf sku}; and (3) \textsf{Weather} keeps information about the weather conditions for each store at a given date (including maximum temperature, and whether it rained).
+We design two versions of our dataset.
+The version \textsf{v$_1$} includes all variables but {\sf sku}, {\sf date}, and {\sf locn} as features, and has no functional dependencies.
+Version \textsf{v$_2$} extends \textsf{v$_1$} with the categorical variable \textsf{sku}, and exploits the functional dependency {\sf sku}$\to$\{{\sf category, subcategory, categoryCluster}\}.
 We learned $\lr$, $\pr_2$, and $\fama^8_2$ models that predict the amount of inventory units based on all other features.
+The test data constitutes the inventory in the last month in the dataset (approx. 2.2\% of the data).
+This simulates the realistic usecase where the ML model predicts future inventory.